AnthonyA28/AnthonyA28.github.io/_posts/2024-05-01-FM_Introduction.md

 <div style="display: flex; justify-content: center; align-items: center;">
     <img src="\assets\images\FM\EnergyReleaseRate.jpg" alt="EnergyReleaseRate" style="height: 200px; object-fit: cover;" />
 </div>
 We should not that $G$ is the amount of energy if the crack grows.
-The *Critical Energy Release Rate* $G_c$ is the value at which the crack actually propogates is frequently reffered to as the toughness $\Gamma$ .
+The *Critical Energy Release Rate* $G_c$ is the value at which the crack actually propogates is frequently reffered to as the fracture energy $\Gamma$ .

-Now we can consider an experiment to measure the toughness ($G_c$ or $\Gamma$).
+Now we can consider an experiment to measure the fracture energy ($G_c$ or $\Gamma$).
 We can simply determine the $\Pi$ at the instant of crack growth for different crack lengths.
 Simply stretch a number of samples each with different initial crack lengths and determine the $\Pi$ at which the crack grows.
 This is what Rivlin and Thomas did in 1952.
 The following figure shows the potential energy at which the crack grows for different initial crack lengths.
 They use $W$ in place of $\Pi$ and $c$ in place of $a$.

 <div style="display: flex; justify-content: center; align-items: center;">
     <img src="\assets\images\FM\RivlinThomas1953.jpg" alt="Rivlin and Thomas" style="height: 200px; object-fit: cover;" />